 Stop worrying about perceptions.

-Of course, this is coming from a guy who told his doctor to fuck off so he could get back in the office ASAP.
+Of course, this is coming from a guy who told his doctor to leave him alone so he could get back in the office ASAP.
 Because Daddy needed to get paid and make sure he still had a job.

 So…you know.
 Take from that what you will.